 Course work and Faculty

-The courses are organised and taught by IGC scientists with the help of invited colleagues from top universities and research institutes all over the world.
-Almost one hundred scientists integrate the IBB faculty working with the students during the course work.
+The courses are organized and taught by IGC scientists with the help of invited colleagues from top universities and research institutes all over the world.
+A large number of the IGC faculty and international speakers work with the students during the coursework.
 The large faculty exposes the students to the diversity of scientific viewpoints and allows each one to initiate national and international networking.

-The life of the students starts with a semester of courses that allows them to explore concepts in modern biology and cutting-edge research.
-The courses cover the whole of biology, from structural and molecular biology to evolution and ecology and showcase the key questions reflecting the themes and labs at the institute.
-The faculty is composed of IGC scientists and a large number of invited lecturers from top universities and research institutes all over the world.
-Sessions dedicated to data management, statistical analysis and modelling permeate the whole semester enabling the students to hit the ground running when they start the research project.
+The students’ lives start with a semester of courses that allow them to explore concepts in modern biology and cutting-edge research.
+The courses cover the whole spectrum of biology, such as biophysics and systems biology, molecular biology, host-microbe interaction, evolution, and ecology, and showcase the key questions reflecting the themes and labs at the institute.

 Scientific Areas